yancouto/phd/dynamic_2core/README.md

 cargo test
 ```

 Add `-- --ignored` to run the stress tests (which run indefinitely with random data until they fail).
+And use `cargo bench` to see the benchmarks.